-As mentioned, there is no perfect course of study for a prospective law student, but we have compiled a list of 10 majors with the highest acceptance rates to law school.
-Many perfect fits did not make the list, which is to say many paths could lead to successful entry into law school.
-One thing this list does not do is suggest one major will make someone a more successful law student than another.
-The LSAT has a strong focus on critical thinking, so be sure whatever major you pick allows you to continue to hone and practice those skills.
-Good luck!
+As mentioned, there is no perfect course of study for a prospective law student.
+But we have compiled a list of 10 majors with the highest acceptance rates to law school.
+Many perfect fits did not make the list.
+However, many paths could lead to successful entry into law school.
+One thing this list does not do is suggest one major will make someone a more successful law student.

 1. Political Science